CenturyLinkCloud/PublicKB/Cloud Application Manager/Getting Started/getting-started-login-quick-tour.md

 ![getting-started-login-5.png](../../images/cloud-application-manager/getting-started-login-5.png)

 * Connect to a provider to orchestrate deployments.
-Click **New Provider** to add AWS, Azure, vSphere, Google Cloud, OpenStack, or CloudStack.
+Click **New** to add AWS, Azure, vSphere, Google Cloud, OpenStack, or CloudStack.
 * Locate a provider through search or by type.
 * Sync or delete provider accounts using Bulk Actions.